 The main reason that Nai Harn is pleasantly under-developed is courtesy of the Samnak Song Monastery which occupies most of the land off the centre and southern stretch of the beach.
 As with western Mae Nam beach on Ko Samui, the temple's location brought development in the immediate area to a complete standstill — what a shame there wasn't a large temple in the middle of Patong!
 Back off the beach, development has also been restricted by a large reservoir where locals fish, paddle in swan boats, go for morning jogs or enjoy the nice park on the reservoir's island.

 Surfers on Nai Harn are drawn to the reef break out front of the Phuket Yacht Club, which can hold a pretty big swell well, while the southern end of the beach has a long sandbank that delivers on long smooth rides.
 Nai Harn isn't far behind Kata Yai when it comes to the best waves on Phuket.

 The best snorkelling here is just to the north at Ao Sane where there's a bunch of small coral outcrops just offshore.

 Of the few accommodation options near the beach, most are upmarket and new developments tend to be time-shares and private villas.
-There is one option listed here under accommodation but budget travellers are better off heading to Ya Nui beach to the south or at the one cheapie spots on Ao Sane just to the north (through the Royal Phuket Yacht Club).
+There is one option listed here under accommodation but budget travellers are better off heading to Ya Nui beach to the south or at the one cheapie spots on Ao Sane just to the north -- drive by The Nai Harn Phuket (previously the Royal Phuket Yacht Club).

 There is an ATM at the exit of the All-Seasons hotels and various ATMs in Nai Harn town at Family Mart and 7-eleven locations.